Chimerapps/gradle-appcenter-android-plugin/README.md

     notifyTesters = false
     releaseNotes = '<your release notes here, markdown is supported by appcenter>'

+    //Which testers or groups to distribute to.
+Defaults to 'collaborators'.
+Must contain at least 1 entry testers = ['collaborators', ...]

     //Provide one of variantToAppName, applicationIdToAppName, flavorToAppName.
     //These methods can return null if this variant/app name does not support uploading to appcenter
     //NOTE: If the appname could not be found, no corresponding task will be generated